GoldexDesign/Task-Manager-App/README.md

         Locate the "Add Task" input at the top of the app.
         Enter the name of the new task and press the "Enter" key or click the "Add" button to include it in your list.

+    Adding Task Notes:
+        Simply click on a task item (the task name) to access and edit the attached notes.

     Manage Task Status:
         To mark a task as  New/Processing/Done, simply click the select next to the task's name.
-        The app will automatically update the task's status / color and reposition it based on your choice.
+        The app will automatically update the task's status / style and reposition it.

     Filter Your Tasks:
         Use the status filter buttons ( New/Processing/Done/All) to narrow down your task view.